Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Introduction

-\textbf{Novelty.} The novelty of the paper is the statistical approach to detection problems in the framework of Monte Carlo SSA to control the type I error and estimate the type II error.
-For simultaneous testing of multiple frequencies, a multiple version of MC-SSA is suggested to control the family-wise error rate.
+\textbf{Novelty.} The novelty of the paper is applying the statistical approach to the signal-detection problem in the framework of Monte Carlo SSA to control the type I error and estimate the type II error.
+For simultaneous testing of the presence of multiple frequencies, a multiple version of MC-SSA is proposed to control the family-wise error rate.
+Basing on the numerical study, we discuss pluses and minuses of several versions of MC-SSA.

-\textbf{Structure.} In Section~\ref{sec:stat}, we describe the statistical approach to hypothesis testing.
-Section~\ref{sec:MCSSA} is devoted to investigation of the MC-SSA approach by means of the statistical approach.
+\textbf{Structure.} In Section~\ref{sec:stat}, we briefly describe the statistical approach to hypothesis testing.
+In Section~\ref{sec:MCSSA}, versions of the MC-SSA algorithms are presented, including the proposed multiple testing algorithms.
+Section~\ref{sec:study} is devoted to the investigation of the MC-SSA approach using the statistical approach.
 All numerical studies were performed in \R{}, with the use of the \pkg{Rssa} package \cite{Rssa}.
-In Appendix, we present the \R{} code for the used methods and simulations.